tomBialick/FNMA_class_project/README.md

   * Run npm install (to verify all dependencies are installed)
   * config.json values are not default (host_info, database)
   * Change the start_server.sh file to be set for the right OS
   * Change line 10 in public/index.html to reflect the correct host url
+  * Change lines 24 and 25 in routes/index.js to have the correct AWS access keys

 ## Running